 Because our agency makes sure that you and your family have the right Health coverage, you don't necessarily have to know all the esoteric terms related to it.
 However, it makes sense to be a knowledgeable consumer.
-That's why we've compiled this list of key Health insurance-related definitions for you:
+That's why we've compiled this list of key Health insurance-related definitions for you.
+Learn more about coverage rules at Understanding the Affordable Coverage Act and Health Insurance.

 - Balance billing.
 A bill for the difference between what your insurer will pay and what the physician charges for a service.